Adobe-Marketing-Cloud/aep-sdks-documentation/resources/user-guides/app-extension.md

 # iOS App Extension implementation

 You can use supported Adobe Experience Platform mobile extensions in your App Extensions to collect usage data.
-The supported AEP mobile Extensions are listed [here](../upgrading-to-aep/current-sdk-versions.md#ios--swift).
+The supported AEP mobile extensions are listed [here](../upgrading-to-aep/current-sdk-versions.md#ios--swift).

 ## Prerequisites